 So virtually every website that is aimed at applicants and optimized for mobile devices ...

-Correct.
-Mobile recruiting is actually already present, though Company optimize their conventional career websites for mobile device access.
-It should also not be forgotten that companies and job boards have been using SMS for some time, for example to inform them about new job offers.
+Right.
+Mobile recruiting actually exists when companies optimize their conventional career websites for access via mobile devices.
+It should also not be forgotten that companies and job exchanges have been using SMS for some time, for example to provide information about new job offers.

 But that sounds a bit like just transferring the Stationary Web to your mobile phone?